jatinmanikanta/Click_On_Ad_Prediction_Using_Naive_Bayes_And_Decision_Tree/README.md

-# Click on Ad Prediction using Naive Bayes and Decision Tree
+# Click On Ad Prediction using Naive Bayes and Decision Tree